Climate protection is a top priority for Flughafen Zürich AG. It has set itself concrete goals to significantly reduce

 Impact of aviation on the climate

 Based on today's scientific knowledge, aviation influences the climate mainly through emissions of carbon dioxide (CO2).
 Other significant emission products which can cause changes in the atmosphere are nitrogen oxides, water vapour and particulate matter.
-Aviation accounts for 2.5% of all global man-made CO2 emissions (according to the IPCC-Report).
+Aviation accounts for 1.5% of all global man-made CO2 emissions (according to the IPCC-Report).
 When combined with other effects created by aircraft, such as cloud formation and soot particles, it contributes 3.5% towards global warming (with a 1-10% range of uncertainty).

 Successful reduction at the airport

 Flughafen Zürich AG as the airport operator is part of the aviation system and acknowledges the increasing importance of long-term climate protection, even though it is only responsible for approximately 10% of the CO2 emissions of the airport system.
 We are committed to ensuring that aviation evolves in an environmentally-friendly manner.

 All CO2 emissions have been calculated in detail since 1991 according to the GHG protocol (Greenhouse Gas).
 Flughafen Zürich AG has been able to reduce the applicable emissions (scopes 1 and 2) through various measures by approximately 50% since 1991.
 In 2018, Flughafen Zürich AG's CO2 emissions amounted to approximately 26,800 tonnes in scopes 1 and 2.
 Further information can be found in the Annual Report.